 Opportunities to participate in the DELTA program will include Partnership or Scholarship.

-DELTA trainings are delivered across the state by local, state, and national leaders in health equity and inclusion, including:
+DELTA trainings are delivered across the state by local, state, and national leaders in health equity and inclusion, and may include:

 - Diversity in Recruitment, Hiring, and Retention with John Lenssen and Leann Johnson

 - Race, Ethnicity, and Language Data & Health Equity Metrics with Ignatius Bau

 - Effective Community Engagement with local Oregon organizations

 - Health Literacy and Language Access with Janet Ohene-Frempong

 - Using the Equity and Empowerment Lens with Ben Duncan

 - Health Equity Leadership and Strategic Planning with Dr. Winston Wong